-is a growing issue in the United States, South America, Africa and Asia.
+is a growing issue in the United States, South America, Africa, and Asia.
 It is truly an international problem.
-In India one study reveals that approximately one-half of all children have been sexually abused.
-In Brazil (Brasil) 25% of all children are abused, according to one news report.
-In the U.S. the actual percentage of children is much less, but it remains a strongly entrenched feature of a minority of the population.
+A recent study indicated that approximately 50% of all Indian children have been sexually abused at one time in their life, whilst about 25% of Brazilian children are abused each year.
+In the U.S., the actual percentage of children who are abused each year may be much less, but it still remains an important societal problem.

-Child abuse takes on many forms, including physical, sexual and emotional.
+Child abuse takes on many forms, which include physical, sexual, and emotional.
 Neglect is also a form of child abuse.

 Healing from Child Abuse

 If you have been abused, recovery may seem like a daunting task.
 But it is important that you realize that you can heal from your traumatic experiences.
 The first and perhaps most important step is to acknowledge the abuse and/or neglect, and share your thoughts and feelings with a sympathetic listener.
 This may be your romantic partner (i.e. boyfriend or girlfriend), minister, mentor, or mental health professional (i.e. psychologist, psychotherapist, counselor, psychiatrist, or clinical social worker).
 Talking about the abuse and/or neglect at your own pace can help you overcome the anxiety and depression caused by past abuse.
 It is common to experience high levels of said emotions when you have been abused and betrayed by someone you love and/or cared about.
 To help calm you, try art.
 Soft, gentle, soothing therapies like art therapy can actually help your mind, body, and soul recuperate from traumatic experiences.